Connection NOT Perfection

 You’ll lose your cool.

-But if you make your relationship the priority, you will not steer too far off track.
-It comes back to connection, it comes back to you.
-Your kids don’t want perfection, they want you.
+But if you make the quality of your relationship the priority, you will not steer too far off track.
+It comes back to connection; it comes back to you.
+Your kids don’t want perfection; they want you.

 Living Connection Not Perfection- What does it mean?

-We put our relationships first- trusting that by building strong connected relationships we will raise resilient, emotionally healthy kids who are capable and will be able to make their own healthy, loving relationships as they grow.
+Put relationships first- trust that by building strong, connected relationships, you will be able to raise resilient, emotionally healthy kids who are capable and will be able to make their own healthy, loving relationships as they grow.

 - When you’re angry, lean on the side of connection.